Data Science for Fun and Motorsport

 14:349 warning Consider removing 'very'.
 Microsoft.Adverbs

-16:1 warning Consider using 'all' instead Microsoft.Wordiness
+16:1 warning Consider using 'these' instead Microsoft.Wordiness

-of 'All of'.
+of 'All of these'.

 16:60 warning Use first person (such as Microsoft.FirstPerson